 He holds a B.S. in Administration of Law and Justice and a B.A. in Psychology from the University of Massachusetts-Lowell, and his master's degree in Counselor Education from Plymouth State College in N.H. where he served as a Residence Director and Asst.
 Wrestling Coach.

-Dr. King received his doctorate from University of Massachusetts-Boston Higher Education & Leadership program, where his research was on social norms theory.
+Dr. King earned his doctorate from University of Massachusetts-Boston Higher Education & Leadership program, where his research was on social norms theory.